 PHYTOCHEMICAL SCREENING OF AQUEOUS AND ETHANOL EXTRACTS OF SOME MEDICINAL PLANTS AND IN -VITRO STUDY OF INHIBITION OF α- AMYLASEHTML Full Text

-ABSTRACT: In present study we screened four medicinal plant for the α-amylase inhibitory activity of each extracts phytochemicals and it was determined based on the colorimetric assay using acarbose as a reference compound.
+ABSTRACT: In the present study we screened four medicinal plants for the α-amylase inhibitory activity of each extracts phytochemicals, and it was determined based on the colorimetric assay using acarbose as a reference compound.
 The aqueous and ethanol extracts of the medicinal plants viz.
-Enicostemma littorale, Acheranthus aspera, Abutilon indicum and Tridax procumbens were shows moderate α-amylase inhibitory activity against reference, account of that Acheranthus aspera shows potent activity towards remaining.
-Not only leaves but also whole plant is used for comparative in-vitro study of inhibition of α- amylase activity.
+Enicostemma littorale, Achyranthes aspera, Abutilon indicium, and Tridax procumbens were shown moderate α-amylase inhibitory activity against a reference, an account of that Achyranthes aspera shows potent activity towards remaining.
+Not only leaves but also the whole plant is used for comparative in-vitro study of inhibition of α- amylase activity.

 Widespread species of plants have been described in the scientific and popular literature as having hypoglycemic activity.
 Because of their perceived effectiveness, minimal side effects in clinical experience and relatively low costs, herbal drugs are prescribed widely even when their biologically active compounds are unknown 6, 7, 8.
 Acarbose currently marketed as a medicine in the treatment of diabetes, lowering postprandial peaks of glucose.
 However, acarbose is principally known as an alpha-glucosidase inhibitor, and cause side effects such as, abdominal distension, flatulence, meteorism, and possibly diarrhea.

 MATERIAL AND METHOD: